Last Updated: July 17, 2021

 It would impress even the most demanding sound technician when you combine the outside beauty with the high-quality and “pencil” structure.

-Rode M5-MP mics ensure it gets a variation of not more than 1dB.
-The feature improves the sensitivity between the pair microphones (Yes, one set comes with two similar mics).
+Rode NT1-A-MP mics ensure it gets a variation of not more than 1dB.
+The feature improves the sensitivity between the pair of microphones (Yes, one set comes with two similar mics).

 A complete set should have microphone clips and windshields.
 Be wary if one piece is missing.
 It’s because there are many cases of counterfeit products from rogue companies.